Home » Travel Stories » Newfoundland & Labrador » Whale Watching in Newfoundland

 Is St. Vincent’s Beach Worth Visiting for Whale Watching?

-Yes — and not just as a quick detour.
-St. Vincent’s Beach is one of the most memorable shore-based whale watching locations in Newfoundland because it strips the experience down to its rawest form.
-There is no engine noise, no rush to secure a place on the rail, and no distance created by the boat itself.
-You are simply there, often at eye level, listening for the exhale and watching the Atlantic decide whether it wants to reveal anything that day.
+St. Vincent’s Beach is one of the most memorable shore-based whale watching locations in Newfoundland because it makes the experience feel immediate.
+There is no engine, no guided narration, and no distance created by the boat itself.
+You are simply there, often close enough to hear the exhale before you fully process what is happening.

 How Early Should You Arrive at Cape Spear for Whale Watching?